-9.5 Ensuring strong labor standards
+9.5 Ensuring strong labor standards and use of a highly trained, safe, and effective workforce

 Ensuring strong labor standards throughout the entire BEAD deployment process is important not only for the wellbeing of the vast workforce that will be participating in the process but also important for the long-term integrity of the network.
 Treating employees well, which includes providing adequate training, ensuring fair compensation and sufficient breaks, and following robust safety protocols, will have numerous benefits to the BEAD effort.
+OBO will ensure subgrantees support the development and use of a highly skilled workforce operating in a safe and effective manner, which includes:

-- 1. Worker safety: Worker safety is a primary concern for any construction happening in the state.
-Many protocols and practices essential to ensuring strong labor standards are paramount to increase worker safety and fulfill OSHA standards, such as providing regular and sufficient work breaks, proper training and oversight to new workers, and reasonable working hours and expectations. - 2.
-Worker satisfaction and retention: Construction trades are physically difficult, and when a job also requires tasks that could be dangerous, it is understandable that a portion of workers leave shortly after trying the work.
+Worker safety: Worker safety is a primary concern for any construction happening in the state.
+Many protocols and practices essential to ensuring strong labor standards are paramount to increase worker safety and fulfill OSHA standards, such as providing regular and sufficient work breaks, proper training and oversight to new workers, and reasonable working hours and expectations.

+- 2. Worker satisfaction and retention: Construction trades are physically difficult, and when a job also requires tasks that could be dangerous, it is understandable that a portion of workers leave shortly after trying the work.
 Part of reducing turnover, however, involves implementing sufficient training, safety, pay, and break standards so that the physical challenges are minimized and new workers become accustomed to the work within a supportive environment. - 3.
 Quality, resilient networks: Inordinately rushing construction or building networks without appropriate oversight or training will jeopardize the long-term integrity of the networks being built.
 Strong labor standards will ensure networks are built to the quality and standards expected of this critical infrastructure.